Created October 2011

 Bat surveys for development or planning processes are not undertaken by bat groups, this is because they are run by volunteers, are none-profit making and don’t have the correct insurances for undertaking commercial work.

 Surveys are undertaken by professional consultants (see below for further details of local consultants).
-Consultants are trained individuals or companies who have the correct insurances (public liability and professional indemnity), often individual staff members are also a member of a professional body such as The Chartered institute of Ecology and Environmental Management (CIEEM) or the Institute of Environmental Management and Assessment (IEMA)
+Consultants are trained individuals or companies who have the correct insurances (public liability and professional indemnity), often individual staff members are also a member of a professional body such as The Chartered institute of Ecology and Environmental Management (CIEEM) .

 How are development bat surveys undertaken?

-Bat Surveys refer to a method of ecological assessment outlined in the Bat Conservation Trust publication Bat Surveys: Good Practice Guidelines 2nd edition (Hundt, 2012), at Mitigation Guidelines (NE, 2004) and Bat Workers Manual (JNCC, 2004) taken together these guidelines set out a national standard for undertaking surveys using the following system:
+Bat Surveys for Professional Ecologists refer to a method of ecological assessment outlined in the Bat Conservation Trust publication Bat Surveys: Good Practice Guidelines 2nd edition (Hundt, 2012), Bat Mitigation Guidelines (NE, 2004) and Bat Workers Manual (JNCC, 2004) taken together these guidelines set out a national standard for undertaking surveys using the following system:

 1.A scoping bat survey (or daylight inspection/diurnal/walkover survey).
 This looks for three main signs of bats, (1) bats themselves, (2) evidence of bats e.g. droppings and (3) habitat potential e.g. the potential for bats to be using the site, such as woodlands and open water close by or holes, cracks and gaps in the building structure.